How to work as a Carpenter in Australia

 Yes, international students can become a qualified carpenter in as short a time as 1 year.
-You can find more about studying carpentry in Australia here.
 In fact, because Carpenters are in demand in Australia, you may even be able to obtain the graduate work visa when you finish a course and potentially additional work visas in the future.

 Can I do an apprenticeship if I am an international student?